Release notes are a great way to teach your users about your product.

 For starters, place the documents in a logical location that is easy to find.

-Regarding the text’s language, it shouldn’t be too technical as to alienate non-technical users, but it shouldn’t be too vague either.
+When it comes to the text’s language, strike a balance: it shouldn’t be so technical that it alienates non-technical users, but it also shouldn’t be so vague.

 Finally, try to keep the release notes short and well-organized, as this increases readability.